-This guide is designed to assist you in taking the next step in the natural progression of IPSC Officials, ie the transition from Range Officer to Chief Range Officer.
+On the one hand this guide aims to assist you in taking the next step in the natural progression of IPSC Officials, ie the transition from Chief Range Officer to Range Master.
 You will find that your responsibilities expand dramatically, although much of the work remains the same.
 This guide will ia address the roles and duties of various range officials, multi match management skills, the procedures of match planning and the guidelines and regulations of course design.